KodyKantor/chum/README.md

                         path to a file listing files to read from server,
                         default: none (files are chosen from recent uploads) -h, --help          print this help message
+    -D, --debug         enable verbose statemap tracing (may impact performance)
+                        Must be used with the -m flag
 ```

 A target is required at a minimum: